 The proportions of her body are odd, so it’s probably accidental that she looks pregnant – even though the position and curve of her left hand draw attention to her stomach.

 The little dog on the cushion by her feet may be a pet, but also symbolises fidelity.

-The fur-trimmed red robe lying beside her looks like that of a countess, to be worn on state occasions.
+The fur-trimmed red robe lying beside her is that of a countess, to be worn on state occasions.
 Her ruff, with a jewelled front for her bodice, is pinned to the curtain behind her.
 On the table is a fine display of jewellery, and a pin-cushion with all the pins required to hold a grand Elizabethan lady’s formal attire together.

 The portrait, though carefully posed, is unusually intimate for its time.
 The Earl must have liked it, otherwise it wouldn’t have survived.